 Expert recommended Top 3 Places to Visit in Brantford, Ontario.
 All of our places to see actually face a rigorous 50-Point Inspection, which includes everything from checking reviews, ratings, reputation, history, complaints, satisfaction, trust and cost to the general excellence.
 You deserve only the best!

-TWIN VALLEY NATURE PARK REVIEWS
+TWIN VALLEY ZOO REVIEWS

 I love this beautiful zoo.
 There is something so magical about it.
 The animals seem so happy, curious, active, and engaging; the grounds are so pretty and clean, and the staff is so kind and welcoming.
 The keepers' positive energy and love radiates throughout this place.
 You need to go and experience it for yourself.

 Probably my favorite zoo yet!
 There’s a certain charm about it and I absolutely loved the whole experience.
-Everyone was so welcoming and genuine, truly a gem
+Everyone was so welcoming and genuine, truly a gem.

 Help others: Click Here to send review or send us your review to reviews@threebestrated.ca.
 Negative and positive review will be used for rating.
 Make a difference.